Books, Articles and Research

 In Love but Worlds Apart – Insights, questions, and tips for the intercultural couple by G. Shelling and J. Fraser-Smith

 I met Janet Fraser-Smith years ago, while I was embarking on my initial research, and was struck by her enthusiasm for the topic, and wisdom.
-I am not a couples counsellor, nor have I used this book myself directly – but it may be a useful support to Third Culture Kids for whom relationships will always be intercultural!
+I am not a couples counsellor, nor have I used this book myself directly with clients – but it may be a useful support to Third Culture Kids for whom relationships will always be intercultural!

 Writing Out of Limbo – International Childhoods, Global Nomads and Third Culture Kids edited by Bell-Villada, Sichel with Eidse and Orr.